0xmetropolis/metro-docs/docs/pod-basics/02-pod-benefits.md

 ## Permissions groups

-If you're doing anything on-chain, you probably have a multi-sig with important permissions.
+If your DAO is doing anything on-chain, you probably have a multi-sig with important permissions.

 Pods provide a uniform way to manage who has access to those permissions - including the ability to swap addresses in and out of permissions groups in just a few clicks.
 No more bespoke scripts for managing role-based access.